 Colorado Enterprise Fund Involvement

-After visiting another bank for a line of credit (LOC), Billy came to Bank of the West to talk with Nguyen.
+After visiting another bank for a line of credit (LOC), Lam came to Bank of the West to talk with Trung Nguyen.
 They discussed his financing options.
-Nguyen contacted Alan Ramirez, Director of Lending at Colorado Enterprise Fund (CEF), a nonprofit small business lending partner, about a LOC for Billy to help him through his current financial situation.
+Nguyen contacted Alan Ramirez, Director of Lending at Colorado Enterprise Fund (CEF), a nonprofit small business lending partner, about a LOC for Lam to help him through his current financial situation.

 Nguyen was grateful to CEF for helping his client (now a Bank of the West customer) overcome this challenge and remain a strong contributing member of the Asian community, while retaining the jobs his business directly and indirectly supports.